-- From the Photo Bin, click and drag the texture image onto your photo. - If you need to resize the texture, press Ctrl T (Mac: Cmd T) to get Transform options. - Click and drag from any of the handles to resize the texture to fit.
+- Get the Move tool and click and drag the texture image onto your photo while pressing Shift to center the texture on your image. - If you need to resize the texture, press Ctrl T (Mac: Cmd T) to get Transform options. - Click and drag from any of the handles to resize the texture to fit.
 It's not as important as it is for regular photos to keep a texture perfectly proportional. - Change the blend mode of the texture to create an artistic look.
 I used Overlay with my texture.